tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 - **Tabular methods for determining stability** such as the Routh-Hurwitz method used for higher-order continuous systems, exist for sampled-data systems.
 	- Raible's tabular method
 	- Jury's stability test

+## Example - Range of T for stability
+**Problem:** Determine the range of sampling interval, T, that will make the system shown in the fig below, and the range that will make it unstable.
+**Solution:** Since H(s) = 1, the z-transform of the closed-loop system